 This is what that would look like:

 By 10 years into the ladder, I would have taken out $448,273 from my tax-advantaged accounts!

 If I started with $875,000 ($35,000 x 25) in my 401K, I would have been able to access more than half of my funds and pay little to no tax on that money!
 This is all way before the age of 59 ½.

 This is the power of a Roth Conversion Ladder for early retirees.
-Above all, you are able to start the life you envisioned for yourself earlier!
+Above all, you can start the life you envisioned for yourself earlier!